janjan011029/weather_mobile_app/README.md

 ### Step 3: Create a .env File

-Before running the app, you need to create a .env file inside the send_money_app folder.
+Before running the app, you need to create a .env file inside the weather_mobile_app folder.
 Add the following line to the file:

 ```env
 API_KEY=your_api_key_here